 Lord Hanuman, facing eastwards, is revered for his steadfast devotion.
 Lord Narasimha, a south-facing avatar of Lord Vishnu in the form of a lion, is worshiped to remove fear.
 Lord Garuda, facing west, is part of the Panchmukhi Hanuman manifestation and offers protection from negative influences, black magic, and evil spirits.
 Lord Adivaraha, a north-facing boar form, is believed to remove the negative effects of planetary movements and bestow wealth and prosperity.
 Lord Hayagriva, facing upward in the form of a horse, blesses one with knowledge, progeny, and liberation.

 10. Inventor of Surya Namaskar

 Lord Hanuman was a great yogi.
 He was the one who discovered Surya Namaskar.
 In this way, he used to bow down to his Guru (Sun-God Surya).
 (Recommended – Surya Namaskar Mantras)

 11. Singer Hanuman

-Lord Hanuman is described as the lead singer, master vocalist, and expert musician.
+Hanuman is also the lead singer, master vocalist, and expert musician.
 In Narada Purana, it is mentioned that the Narada Muni gave him the boon of singing.

 12. Immortal Hanuman